jborjon/jborjon.github.io/portfolio/7-tips-to-conquer-job-search-burnout.md

 ### 3. Break away from time to time

-There’s plenty of research pointing to the need to [take breaks](https://www.apa.org/monitor/2019/01/break){:target="_blank"} during and between work shifts.
+There’s plenty of research pointing to the need to [take breaks](https://www.apa.org/monitor/2019/01/break){:target="_blank" rel="noopener"} during and between work shifts.
 It’s part of our mental makeup.

 People in industrialized societies, such as the US, love to be busy.
 They pride themselves in their ability to work long hours and be always available.
 They humble-brag about how many hours they’ve put in and how much sleep they’ve lost to work.

-But science tell us those same people, or at least most of them, would [accomplish more in less time](https://www.inc.com/minda-zetlin/productivity-workday-52-minutes-work-17-minutes-break-travis-bradberry-pomodoro-technique.html){:target="_blank"} with higher quality if they took the time to rest.
+But science tell us those same people, or at least most of them, would [accomplish more in less time](https://www.inc.com/minda-zetlin/productivity-workday-52-minutes-work-17-minutes-break-travis-bradberry-pomodoro-technique.html){:target="_blank" rel="noopener"} with higher quality if they took the time to rest.
 This is true regardless of whether you’re working for an employer or looking for your next one.

 While looking for work, take frequent breaks.
 Step away from the computer.
 Go on a walk.
 On certain days, disconnect.
 Break the monotony of your job search with something planned to look forward to every week or every few days.

 ### 4. Network—but do it effectively

-According to research by LinkedIn, [70 percent](https://news.linkedin.com/2017/6/eighty-percent-of-professionals-consider-networking-important-to-career-success){:target="_blank"} of people were hired at a company where they had a connection in 2016.
+According to research by LinkedIn, [70 percent](https://news.linkedin.com/2017/6/eighty-percent-of-professionals-consider-networking-important-to-career-success){:target="_blank" rel="noopener"} of people were hired at a company where they had a connection in 2016.
 So yeah, networking is important.

 But the way most networking happens is ineffective and it leaves participants feeling like a cog in an impersonal machine rather than humans with intrinsic value.